Expo 1851 London

 Image: Public domain

-Generally considered to be the first world's fair, the Great Exhibition of 1851 took place in the landmark Crystal Palace.
+Generally considered to be the first World Expo, the Great Exhibition of 1851 took place in the landmark Crystal Palace.
 The event was created by Prince Albert with Henry Cole.

 Joseph Paxton designed the new structure, the Crystal Palace.
 It was a novel building at the time having been made of cast iron and glass.
 Along with exhibits, the insides also housed trees and statues along the main walkways.